Kanalkampf: Convoy code-names

 When using R/T, convoy names like CW 9 were undesirable, being long-winded and liable to problems with reception.
 Convoys expected to receive air cover were given a code-name (Bread) taken from a list created by the RAF and given by Naval Control of Shipping as convoys were formed.
 The list was long enough to avoid duplication and the names were re-used, as a convoy was unlikely to need a code name for more than two weeks (often only two or three days).
 Peewit was used for convoys on 21 July and 11 September, Booty was used for convoys on 25 and 30 July, 11 August, 8 and 21 November.
 Pilot was used for convoys on 30 July and 4 August.
 An accurate title to identify a convoy is Convoy CW 9 (Peewit).
-The codenames, including Bacon, Bosom, Totem, Fruit, Table, Minor, Cat, Secure, Agent, Bread, Arena and Topaz could be broadcast to convoys to warn them of air attack but merchant ships were not allowed to broadcast them, the codes being reserved for the use of the escorts and the Senior Officer of Escort.
+The code names, including Bacon, Bosom, Totem, Fruit, Table, Minor, Cat, Secure, Agent, Bread, Arena and Topaz could be broadcast to convoys to warn them of air attack but the codes were reserved for the use of the escorts and the Senior Officer Escort.